robertdebock/ansible-role-nginx/README.md

 Role Variables
 --------------

-- port - You can specify what port should be used to listen on.
+- appport - You can specify what port should be used to listen on.
 The default (defaults/main.yml) is port 80.

 Dependencies
 ------------